AlexBrescia/cloud-dialogflow-bqml/README.md

 Prerequisites
 --------------
 * Basics concepts and constructs of Dialogflow.
 [Click here](https://dialogflow.com/docs/tutorial-build-an-agent) for an introductory Dialogflow tutorial that covers basic conversational design and fulfillment using a webhook.
-* Basic SQL and Node.js (or any coding language) knowledge
+* Basic SQL and Node.js (or any coding language) knowledge.

 Getting Started
 ---------------